aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ---

-## 🧠 Technical Skills Demonstrated 🧠🧠🧠🧠🧠
+## 🧠 Technical Skills Demonstrated

-- User Experience (UX): Creating a "One-Click" solution for non-tech users. - is missing
-- Version control / GitHub: Managed via GitHub. - more simple than "- **Security awareness:** chose to publish the readable `.ps1` source instead of requiring users to run an unsigned `.exe`."
-- Windows environment variables - this would not be better than Windows support basics?

 - **Automation thinking:** used PowerShell to reduce repetitive manual collection of support-relevant system details.
-- **Basic PowerShell exposure:** worked with commands such as `Get-CimInstance`, `Get-NetIPAddress`, `Out-File`, and `Out-String`. -really?
+- **Basic PowerShell exposure:** worked with commands such as `Get-CimInstance`, `Get-NetIPAddress`, `Out-File`, and `Out-String`.
 - **Windows support basics:** collected computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.
-- **WMI/CIM awareness:** used Windows management queries to retrieve system and antivirus information. - is this telling the same as the previous statement
+- **WMI/CIM awareness:** used Windows management queries to retrieve system and antivirus information.
+- **Windows path handling:** worked with local folders, output paths, and report file creation during testing.
+- **User Experience (UX):** tested a one-click executable and desktop shortcut to make the support workflow easier for non-technical users.
 - **Testing discipline:** tested the workflow locally and on a second Windows computer.
 - **Technical documentation:** created a README, SOP, user-facing knowledge base article, changelog, sample output, and troubleshooting log.
 - **Security awareness:** decided to publish the readable `.ps1` source instead of requiring users to run an unsigned `.exe`.
-- **GitHub portfolio organization:** structured the project with source code, screenshots, sample output, and supporting documentation.
+- **Version control / GitHub:** managed the project in GitHub with source code, screenshots, sample output, and supporting documentation.

 ---

+## ✨Key Features

+- **Support Metadata Collection:** Collects support-relevant system details such as computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.
+- **Standardized Report Output:** Creates a report file named like `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`, which can be attached to a support ticket.
+- **User-Friendly Workflow Tested:** Local `.exe` packaging and desktop shortcut testing were explored to make the workflow easier for non-technical users.
+- **Readable Public Source:** The public repository provides the `.ps1` script so reviewers can inspect what the tool collects.
+- **No Admin Rights for Basic Data:** The tested system details were collected without requiring administrator access in the test environments.
+- **Documentation Package:** Includes technician-facing SOP, user-facing KBA, troubleshooting log, changelog, screenshots, and sample output.

+---

+## 💼 Business Value

+- **Bottleneck identified:** support calls often lose time when users have to manually find device information.
+- **Solution:** the workflow collects support-relevant metadata into a standardized report.
+- **Result:** the report can be added to the support ticket as an attachment or used by the technician to document the case more accurately.

+---

-## 📂 Links to supporting documents
+## 🔗 Links to supporting documents

 - [Troubleshooting Log](troubleshooting-log.md)
 - [SOP: Support Info Tool](sop-support-info-tool.md)
 - [Knowledge Base Article: How to Run the Support Info Tool](kba-how-to-run-support-info-tool.md)
 - [Changelog](CHANGELOG.md)
 - [Sample Output](sample-output/TechSupport_Report_sample.txt)

----

-## 📌 Project Summary - this is a kind of repetition to what nobody has time to read!!!!!!!!!!!!!!

-This project is about more than a single PowerShell script.

-It shows how a small automation idea can become a complete 1st Level Support workflow: collecting support metadata, testing the workflow, documenting problems, making security-aware publishing decisions, and creating documentation for both technicians and end users.

----

-## 🛠️ Key Features 🛠️🛠️🛠️🛠️🛠️🛠️🛠️ - is missing
-- **Zero-Install:** Runs directly from a folder or USB drive.
-- **Automated Export:** Saves a `TechSupport_Report_yyyyy-mm-dd_hh-mm-ss.txt` to the user's desktop for easy emailing.
-- **Technician-Focused Data:** Includes last boot time, serial number, and network details.
-- No Admin rights required for basic info.
-- Automated file export for easy emailing to the Helpdesk.

----

-## Notes - is missing

-What I did: "I identified a common bottleneck in support calls—the time spent finding device information."

-How I solved it: "I developed a small PowerShell utility that users can run with one click."

-The Result: "A standardized text report that can be attached directly to a ticketing system (like Spiceworks or Jira)."